Home Top Vancouver Attractions North Vancouver’s Capilano Suspension Bridge Tourist Attraction Canyon Frights at Capilano Bridge at Halloween in 2023

 Admission Prices

 Canyon Frights is included with general admission to the park.
 Tickets are available online in 30-minute timeslots.
-Below are the online rates as of mid-September in 2023.
+Below are the online rates to enter Capilano Suspension Bridge Park as of March in 2024.

 • Adults (ages 18 to 64) – $66.95